sudheerj/reactjs-interview-questions/README.md

 16. ### What are synthetic events in React?

     `SyntheticEvent` is a cross-browser wrapper around the browser's native event.
-It's API is same as the browser's native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.
+Its API is same as the browser's native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.

    **[⬆ Back to Top](#table-of-contents)**